-KPMG LTD is dedicated to protecting the confidentiality and privacy of information entrusted to us.
+KPMG LTD is dedicated to protecting the confidentiality and privacy of information entrusted to us in accordance with the EU General Data Protection Regulation (GDPR) and National Law L.125/2018.
 KPMG is committed to the appropriate protection and use of personal information (sometimes referred to as Personal Data) that we collect about you.
-Please review this privacy statement (“Privacy Statement”) to learn more about how we collect, use, share and protect the personal information that we have obtained.
+Please review this privacy statement (“Privacy Statement”) to learn more about your rights and how we collect, use, share and protect the personal information that we have obtained

 1. Who are we?